noahpolimon/reiter/README.md

 }.call
 ```

-Zig does not (and i think most likely will not) have a simpler way to make closures.
+Zig does not (and i think most likely will not) support closures.

 ## Examples